Romashkaa/telekit/README.md

 # TeleKit Library

-Telekit provides the easiest and most convenient way to work with the Telegram Bot API using a declarative interface, offering a wide range of built-in tools and ready-to-use solutions for fast bot development.

-The library is currently in beta and doesn’t yet cover the entire Bot API, but it allows developers to seamlessly integrate telebot to fill in the current gaps.
-Despite being in early stages, Telekit significantly simplifies bot creation thanks to its clean, declarative design.
+**Telekit** is a declarative, developer-friendly library for building Telegram bots.
+It streamlines common bot operations, automates routine tasks, and provides a clear, structured way to implement complex logic without boilerplate.

-It automatically handles message formatting, user input, and potential errors (such as unclosed HTML tags), letting developers focus on building logic instead of boilerplate.
+Telekit comes with a built-in DSL for defining scenes, menus, FAQ pages, and multi-step flows, allowing developers to create fully interactive bots with minimal code.
+The library also handles message formatting, user input, and callback routing automatically, letting you focus on the bot’s behavior instead of repetitive tasks.

+Even in its beta stage, Telekit accelerates bot development, offering ready-to-use building blocks for commands, user interactions, and navigation.
+Its declarative design makes bots easier to read, maintain, and extend.

+**Key features:**
+- Declarative bot logic with **chains** for multi-step interactions
+- Built-in **DSL** for menus, buttons, and FAQ pages
+- Automatic handling of **message formatting** and **callback routing**
+- Ready-to-use FAQ system and navigation flows
+- Minimal boilerplate, clean, and maintainable code

 [GitHub](https://github.com/Romashkaa/telekit)
 [PyPi](https://pypi.org/project/telekit/)